williamyang98/ScriptEditor/README.md

 Instead of reading through a monolithic file that is interspersed with dialogue, conditionals, menus and inline python/Renpy scripts, visualise your game as a colourful node graph.

+### How to run
+Download zip from releases page and extract.

+Run <code>"./Renpy Script Parser.exe" --dir [your_directory]</code>.

+By default it will parse the directory it is located in.
+This means you can run "./Renpy Script Parser" while you are in your RenPy project directory.

 ### Description
 Each node is visually distinct from another node to represent a different building block of your Renpy script, and each connection indicates a flow of execution into another node.
 Conditional statements and menus will branch off into different nodes to represent a branch in your story.